atu8888/tabgarden/PRIVACY.md

-# Privacy Policy for Tab Garden
+Privacy Policy for Tab Garden

-**Last Updated:** September 10, 2025
+Last Updated: September 13, 2025

 Thank you for using Tab Garden!
 This privacy policy explains how our extension handles your data.
-Our guiding principle is to collect the minimum data necessary to provide the core features of the extension, and to be fully transparent about it.
+Our guiding principle is to collect the minimum data necessary to provide our features and to be fully transparent about how we use it.

-### Data We Collect and Why
+1. Data Stored Locally on Your Device

-Tab Garden is designed to be a private and secure experience.
-All the data we "collect" is stored locally on your computer using the `chrome.storage` API. **This data is never sent to our servers or any third party.**
+   For core, offline functionality, some data is stored only on your computer using the chrome.storage API.
+This data is never sent to our servers unless you create an account to use social features (specifically, your productivity score).

-Here is a list of the data stored locally on your device:

-1.  **Your List of Productive/Unproductive Websites:**
-    * **What it is:** The list of website URLs (e.g., "youtube.com") that you categorize as either productive or unproductive.
-    * **Why we need it:** This is essential for the core functionality of the extension, which is to determine if your current activity should contribute to your garden's growth.
+Your List of Productive/Unproductive Websites: The lists of websites you categorize are stored locally.
+This is essential for the extension to determine if your current activity should contribute to your garden's growth.

+Your Garden's State: Information about your plants, items, and their current status is stored locally to save your progress.

+Detailed Browsing Activity: To calculate your productivity, the extension tracks time spent on websites.
+This detailed log of your browsing activity remains on your device and is not sent to our servers.

-2.  **Session and Productivity Scores:**
+2. User Accounts and Social Features
-    * **What it is:** Data about your focus sessions, such as the duration (e.g., 45 minutes) and the resulting productivity score.
+   To use social features like adding friends, sending gifts, and sharing your progress, you must create a Tab Garden account.
+Creating an account is optional.
+If you choose to create one, we collect and store the following information on Google's secure Firebase servers:

+Account Information:

+What we store: Your email address, a chosen display name, and a unique user ID provided by Firebase Authentication.

-    * **Why we need it:** To show you your progress and allow you to track your focus habits over time.
+Why we need it: To uniquely identify you, allow you to log in, manage your account (e.g., password resets), and enable you to connect with friends.

-3.  **Your Garden's State:**
-    * **What it is:** Information about the plants in your garden and their current growth status.
-    * **Why we need it:** To save your beautiful garden so it's there when you return!

-### Data We Temporarily Process

-To function, the extension needs to check your active tab.

-* **Active Tab URL:** While a focus session is active, the extension checks the URL of your current tab to see if it matches a site on your productive list.
-This check happens entirely within your browser. **This browsing information is used only in real-time and is not stored or logged.** It is discarded the moment you switch tabs or end the session.
+Social and Gameplay Data:

+What we store: Your overall productivity score, your friends list, and data related to social interactions like friend requests, invitations, and gifts.

+Why we need it: This is the core of the social experience.
+It allows your friends to see your score and enables you to send and receive items and requests.

+3. How Your Data is Shared
+   Your privacy within the social features is important.
+Here is what other users can and cannot see:

+What Friends Can See: Users on your friends list can see your display name and your productivity score.

+What Friends Cannot See: Your friends cannot see your email address, your lists of productive/unproductive websites, or your detailed browsing habits.

+Finding Friends: Other users can send you a friend request by searching for your account email address.
+Your email is not publicly displayed.

-### Data We DO NOT Collect
+4. Data We DO NOT Collect

-We believe your browsing data is your own.
-Tab Garden **DOES NOT** collect, store, or transmit:
+   We are committed to protecting your privacy.
+Tab Garden DOES NOT collect, store, or transmit:

-* Your overall browsing history.
+Your overall browsing history from your device to our servers.

-* Any personal information (like your name, email address, or IP address).
-* Data from your passwords or any content you type into websites.
+Data from your passwords or any content you type into websites.

+5. Data Deletion
+   You have the right to delete your account and all associated server data at any time.
+To request account deletion, please contact us at the email address below.
+Local data stored by the extension can be cleared by removing the extension from your browser.

-### Open Source
+6. Open Source
    Tab Garden is fully open-source.
 We encourage you to review the code on our GitHub repository to verify that we stand by our privacy promises.

-### Changes to This Policy
+7. Changes to This Policy
    We may update this privacy policy from time to time.
-Any changes will be reflected in this document.
+We will notify you of any significant changes, and the latest version will always be available here.

-### Contact Us
+8. Contact Us
    If you have any questions about this privacy policy, please contact us!

 Email: atuextensions@gmail.com